Enhancing Symbolic Execution of Heap-based Programs with Separation Logic for Test Input Generation: Lazy Test Input Generation

-After the new contexts have been derived, at line 7 we compute an abstraction on the set of symbolic values which \form{x} can be assigned to.
-This abstraction is critical for the termination of the algorithm.
-The abstraction is computed with two functions.
-The first function $abs(\form{\sstack, x, \setvars{V}, \heap \wedge \atom})$ captures the abstract value of \form{x}, while the second function \projectp{\atom}{\setvars{V }} captures aliasing constraints on all interested variables.
-Function $abs(\sstack,\form{x, \setvars{V}, \heap \wedge \atom})$ is defined as follows. {\figfont
+In particular, for the first task \form{\code{LFP}} enumerates all possible symbolic heap locations which \form{\setvars{t}_i} can be assigned to.
+The enumeration is performed through the function \form{\code{unfold}(\D_j)} (at line 6), which replaces every occurrence of inductive predicates in \form{\D_j} by their corresponding definitions with \form{\alpha}-renaming.
+As a result, each disjunct in \form{SV_i} captures a new context.
+For the second task, after the new contexts have been derived, at line 7, \form{\code{LFP}} computes an abstraction on the set of symbolic values which every parameters \form{\setvars{t}_i} can be assigned to.
+This abstraction is critical for the termination of the algorithm and is computed by two functions.
+Intuitively, these two functions compute constraints on parameters of each inductive predicate.
+The first function $\code{abs}(\form{\heap \wedge \atom, \setvars{t}_i})$ captures the reference values of \form{\setvars{t}_i}, while the second function $\projectp{\heap \wedge \atom}{\setvars{t}_i}$ captures (dis)equality constraints on \form{\setvars{t}_i}.
+Note that because we only want to capture heap allocations and (dis)equality constraints over \form{\setvars{t}_i}, \form{\code{LFP}} does not consider arithmetic constraints when it computes the abstraction.

-} In the first case, \form{abs} captures the abstraction when \form{x{=}\nil}.
-In the second case, when \form{x} refers to an existing object.
-In the third case, when \form{x} refers to a new object, the new heap location (i.e., \form{l'}) is existentially quantified.
-This is the key for the termination of \form{\code{LFP}} as we have \form{\exists l_1. s(x){=}l_1 \Rightarrow \exists l_2. s(x){=}l_2}.
-If we use a fresh variable to represent symbolic heap value for a new object, a fixed point would never be achieved.